gabrielchuv/SE7/Portfolio/UXDesign.md

 1. The naming of the statistics tab and page caused confusion as to what the tab pertained before going to it, renaming it to something more OBVIOUS? (what else would statistics means on a tracking food wastage site).
 2. The about and FAQ's could really be merged into one and the about can be a tab of the FAQ page.
 3. Submitting food items on the user main page could be clearer.
+4. The wireframe was designed for desktop view but users may interact with the site on different devices or layouts.
+During the walkthrough, one user viewed it on a mobile screen, which the wireframe was not designed for.

 ## Third Prototype: First High-fidelity Design